MaarkNassef/GraduationProject/README.md

    ![Upload Resume](images/upload_resume.jpg)

-### 3.3 Submit Application

-1. Select the desired job opportunity.

-2. Submit your resume for consideration.

-3. The HR Assistant system will automatically analyze your resume and compare it with the job description to determine its suitability.

 Thank you for using the HR Assistant application.
 If you have any questions or encounter any issues, please refer to the documentation or contact the support team for assistance.